lino-framework/cg/docs/so.rst

-      An experienced :term:`end user` who knows every detail about how to use a given part of the application, who can explain this to their colleagues and who can give first-level support.
+      An experienced :term:`end user` who knows every detail about how to use a given part of the application, who can explain this to their colleagues and who can give basic :term:`end-user support`.
+Communicates more difficult support requests to the :term:`site expert`.

   site administrator